-Alberta is a diversity of high mountains and glacially fed blue lakes, and golden wheat and bright yellow flowers of canola fields across the endlessly rolling countryside.
+Alberta is a diversity of high mountains and glacially-fed blue lakes, golden wheat and bright yellow flowers of canola fields across the endlessly rolling countryside.

-Alberta Canada is another breathtaking province to visit.
-It is a vacation destination you won’t soon forget.
+Alberta is breathtaking province to visit and is a vacation destination you won’t soon forget.
 Discover remote alpine lakes and glaciers, remote places that most people never see, not even the Albertans.

 Alberta is the province in Canada where part of the old West still lives on.
 Release your inner cowboy and experience life on a working ranch.
 Help move a herd of cattle or just go on a leisurely trail ride.
 Have a meal cooked over the campfire, drink real cowboy coffee, toast marshmallows and enjoy some smores.

 Visit the bronc-buckin’ Calgary Stampede, a Wild West exhibition, which is much more than a big-time rodeo.
 Calgary, the former cow town’s very roots are in ranching and meatpacking.